eibens/markdown-tokens/README.md

 > **NOTE**: This library is still in development and the API is subject to
 > change.
 Planned work:
 >
-> - Export a unified plugin that modifies the AST in place.
 > - Document the `^` syntax for assigning tokens to AST nodes.
+> - Fix position information in the AST.

 ## Usage